wilfriedago/dotfiles/README.md

 - `Java & Kotlin` - For backend development
 - `JavaScript & TypeScript` - For frontend development
-- `Python` - For data science and machine learning
+- `Python` - For data science, machine learning and overall scripting

 I also have several other languages installed.
 But I don't use them daily: